What is the purpose of a fire door?

 4. Does it fully close? – Open the door and let it close on its own.
 If it does not close all the way by itself then it is not likely to work effectively in the event of a real fire.
 If the door is retained in an open position by a hold open device (such as an electro-magnetic hold open device) it should similarly be checked during the weekly fire test (fire alarm test) to ensure the doors release and close fully into their frames when the alarm is sounded.
 The fit of the door, hinges, and self-closing device or latch may all impact the door closing effectively.

 5. Check the hinges – If the hinges are not firmly fixed, have missing/broken screws, or are dirty or leaking, the integrity of the door could be compromised under fire conditions and will require maintenance.
 Valuable time can be saved with properly maintained hinges.
+Certified fire doors need at least three hinges.

 Find out more about the FPA’s fire door inspection service and passive fire protection training courses.